GeekyAnts/nativebase-docs/docs/next/action-sheet.md

 ---
-id: actionSheet
+id: action-sheet
 title: ActionSheet
 ---

-import { ComponentTheme } from '../../src/components';
+import { ComponentTheme } from '../src/components';

 An Action Sheet is a dialog that displays a set of options.
 It appears on top of the app's content.